-The Academy's Board of Trustees comprises the Headteacher, up to seven Parent Trustees, up to two Teacher Trustees, one support staff Trustee and up to eleven appointed or co-opted Trustees.
+The Academy's Board of Trustees comprises the Headteacher, up to seven Parent Trustees, up to two Teacher Trustees, one support staff Trustee and up to seven Trustees appointed by the members and three co-opted Trustees who are appointed by the Trustee Board (excluding any Trustees who were themselves co-opted).
 The Trustees may also appoint Associate Members operating within the remit or such and without voting rights at the Board of Trustees.